LikhithPalya/Synkrone/README.md

 # Synkrone - syncing video sharing and discussions

 ***Have you ever thought of Youtube x X(twitter) models with an advance backend integration with professional models and MongoDB Aggregation pipelines?
-Welcome to YoutubeX!***
+Welcome to Synkrone!***

 ## Project Overview